garrettbland/workhays-api-arc/readme.md

 - Executing `arc package` will generate `sam.json` so you can look though the cloudformation.
 This helped figure out the GSI issue

-- Secondary indexes are named after the primary key followed by `-index`.
-The following GSI's would be be `owner-name-index` and `email-index`
+- Secondary indexes are named with the following pattern `PARTIION_KEY-SORT_KEY-index`.
+The following GSI's would be be `owner-name-index` and `email-index`.
+Index name overridding is currently an open issue. https://github.com/architect/package/pull/92

 ```
 @tables